Shop The Tibetan Mastiff Collection for Everything Blissful For Your Big Dog

-The Tibetan Mastiff, like the rest of the Mastiff crew, can have a tendency toward having a dry nose, tough paws, maybe even elbow calluses, and even anxieties.
-And of course, they need a bath every now and then!
+The Tibetan Mastiff, like the rest of the Mastiff crew, can have a tendency toward having a dry nose, tough paws, maybe even elbow calluses, and possibly anxieties.
+Of course, they need a bath every now and then!
 We've gathered all of our blissful goodies here for your big buddy.

-The Tibetan Mastiff or the TM as their friends call them, will sleep all day to be ready to patrol the property all night.
+The Tibetan Mastiff, or the TM as their friends call them, will sleep all day to be ready to patrol the property all night.
 Much like a Great Pyrenees, they patrol by barking.
 All.
 Night.
 Long.
 More Tibetan Mastiff history here.